Cinco de Mayo

 Cinco de Mayo means “Fifth of May” in Spanish, and is a celebration of the Mexican victory at the Battle of Puebla, May 5, 1862.
 The Mexican army, led by General Ignacio Zaragoza, won the battle even though the French force was three times as large and better equipped.
 Cinco de Mayo is celebrated in Mexico, and has become a popular heritage celebration in the United States.

-- Mexican Holidays: Cinco de Mayo — An explanation of the holiday from Mexonline
+- Mexican Holidays: The History of Cinco de Mayo — An explanation of the holiday from Mexonline

 - Cinco de Mayo — The history of Cinco de Mayo from the Inside Mexico Web site